pieman64/ESPproMon/README.md

 ![THE RASPBERRY PI UARTS](https://www.raspberrypi.org/documentation/configuration/uart.md) and
 ![Configuring The GPIO Serial Port On Raspbian Jessie](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/)

-More details for other hardware systems to follow in due course.
+More details to follow in due course but meanwhile if you have any questions you can open a GitHub issue or contact us via our website at [ESPproMon](https://peacefairapp.com/).